🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 7.0 -- 25 Private healthcare is reasonably priced for expats compared to Western Europe, though out-of-pocket costs for specialist procedures can still be significant without comprehensive insurance.
+πŸ’‰ Healthcare Affordability + 7.0 -- 25 Private healthcare is reasonably priced compared to Western Europe, but costs for expats without public insurance can add up; routine visits are affordable.

 🌿 CLIMATE & ENVIRONMENT